GPUOpen-LibrariesAndSDKs/HIPRTSDK/doc/03_custom_intersection.md

 <br />

 When we build the kernel, we need to use the arguments: `funcNameSets`, `numGeomTypes`, `numRayTypes`.<br />
-`funcNameSets` is the std::vector we created previously.<br />
+- `funcNameSets`, the `std::vector` we created previously.
-`numGeomTypes` is the number of geometry types we use.
-In our sample we use 1.<br />
+- `numGeomTypes`, the number of geometry types we use.
+In our sample we use 1.
-`numRayTypes` is the number of ray types we use.
-Keep it to 1 ( which is the default value ) as we don't want different ray types in this demo.<br />
+- `numRayTypes`, the number of ray types we use.
+Keep it to 1 ( which is the default value ) as we do not want different ray types in this demo.
 ```cpp
   oroFunction func;
   buildTraceKernelFromBitcode(ctxt, "../common/TutorialKernels.h", "CustomIntersectionKernel", func, nullptr, &funcNameSets, 1, 1 );